 As each of our careers in business are different, the development of your perspective will be a unique journey.
-As we journey along, the sights and sounds each of us experience may be similar but are never exactly the same.
+On our journey, the sights and sounds each of us experiences may be similar but are never the same.
 We are products of our environment, and your perspective can benefit from the insights of others.

 Everyone is needed, but no one is necessary.